 Associate Professor of Clinical Epidemiology & Population Health, Department of Epidemiology & Population Health

-Associate Chair of Medicine for Faculty Affairs, Department of Medicine
+Vice Chair of Medicine for Faculty Affairs & Professionalism, Department of Medicine

 Dr. Kitsis is a rheumatologist with a broad experience in leadership roles.
 Her research focuses on social media and medical professionalism, and on the ethics of physician shadowing by students.
 She joined Einstein/Montefiore in 2008 as Director of Bioethics Education and attending rheumatologist.
 She was appointed Associate Chair of Medicine for Faculty Affairs in 2014.